jasielmacedo/java-spring-api-with-admin/README.md

 # Java Spring API with Admin area

-I'm creating a public repository with this code but i'm using a customized version in another personal project.
+I've created a public repository with this code but i'm using a customized version in another personal project.

 ## Prerequisites